 The goal of our Lake-Friendly Living Guide series is to engage the public in action-oriented ways to protect Lake Hopatcong.
-In this installment, we examine how phosphorus affects our waterways and the best fertilizers to use if fertilizers are necessary.
+In this installment, we examine what phosphorus is, where it comes from, how it affects our waterways, and the best fertilizers to use if fertilizers are necessary.
 Check in each week to learn more about what you can do for our lake!

 In Lake Hopatcong, phosphorus is the limiting nutrient, which means that everything aquatic plants and algae need to grow and thrive, such as sunlight, warmth, and water is available in excess, except phosphorus.
 Phosphorus has a direct impact on plant and algal growth in our lake.
 The more phosphorus, the more plants and algae there will be in our lake.
 Even the smallest increase in phosphorus can impact the water quality in our lake.